NicksPatties/portfolio-site/src/content/blog/about-the-portfolio-site.md

 Hello, and thanks for visiting!
 This marks this site's first, official blog post.

-# What's this site for?

 I'd like to use this blog as a platform to share my findings and projects.
 It's an opportunity for me to demonstrate my abilities, and improve my understanding of my own work.
 Perhaps we can learn together!

-To start, let's talk about my portfolio site, and my process of getting to the point where I am at today.
-Every idea starts somewhere.
-Perhaps it's a problem that needs to be solved, or something creative that is yet to be explored.
+To start, let's talk about my portfolio site, and my process of getting to the point where I am today.
+Let's talk about what I wanted from a portfolio site.

-## What am I trying to solve?
+# What am I trying to solve?

 This project in particular came from some friction that I've experienced while searching for employment.